Ditectrev/Microsoft-SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals-Practice-Tests-Exams-QA/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Azure AD Identity Protection can add users to groups based on the users' risk level.
+### Microsoft Entra ID Protection can add users to groups based on the users' risk level.

 - [ ] Yes.
 - [x] No.

 **[⬆ Back to Top](#table-of-contents)**

-### Azure AD Identity Protection can detect whether user credentials were leaked to the public.
+### Microsoft Entra ID Protection can detect whether user credentials were leaked to the public.

 - [x] Yes.
 - [ ] No.

 **[⬆ Back to Top](#table-of-contents)**

-### Azure AD Identity Protection can be used to invoke Multi-Factor Authentication based on the users' risk level.
+### Microsoft Entra ID Protection can be used to invoke Multi-Factor Authentication based on the users' risk level.

 - [x] Yes.
 - [ ] No.

 **[⬆ Back to Top](#table-of-contents)**

-### Security defaults require an Azure Active Directory (Azure AD) Premium license.
+### Security defaults require an Microsoft Entra ID Premium license.

 - [ ] Yes.
 - [x] No.

 **[⬆ Back to Top](#table-of-contents)**

-### Security defaults can be enabled for a single Azure Active Directory (Azure AD) user.
+### Security defaults can be enabled for a single Microsoft Entra ID user.

 - [ ] Yes.
 - [x] No.